erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

 ### Partial Order and Total Order

 * If we have two **concurrent** events, then the **timestamps** will be **arbitrary**.
 This means that Lamport Clocks gives us a **partial order** of all the events happening on the distributed system.
-* To handle the concurrent events, we enhance the definition as follow to get a **total order**.
+* To handle the concurrent events, we enhance the definition as follows to get a **total order**.
 * If we have two events $𝑎$ on process $𝑖$ and $𝑏$ on process $j$, and we can to assert that $𝑎$ is totally ordered ahead of $𝑏$: $(𝑎 \Rightarrow 𝑏)$ iff
     - $𝐶_𝑖(𝑎) < 𝐶_j(𝑑)$ or
     - $𝐶_𝑖(𝑎) = 𝐶_𝑗(𝑑)$ and $𝑃_𝑖 \ll 𝑃_j$, where (`≪`) is an arbitrary well-known condition to break the tie (e.g. the greater the process ID the higher the order).